 Worship group meet to expand their faith in God and to share their ideas with others, contributing to Collective worship in school and using their ideas in the classrooms and around school.
+They have contributed to choosing the new values for each term and have decided how the whole school worship should open and close.
+They have asked to look after the reflective area and helped to set up a cosy corner for children who need some adult one to one time.

-It is based on a book called ' Have you filled a bucket today?' by Carol McCloud.
+This was based on a book called ' Have you filled a bucket today?' by Carol McCloud.

 All day long, everyone in the world walks around carrying an invisible bucket.